Orangeburg, South Carolina: Festivals

 The Orangeburg Festival of Roses began as a vision held by a group of citizens seeking a way to enhance the development of Orangeburg and improve the quality of life for its residents.
 As a result of that vision, the first festival was held in 1972.
 The Greater Orangeburg Chamber of Commerce was the sole sponsor of that first festival.
 At present the City of Orangeburg and the Orangeburg County Chamber of Commerce are co-sponsors of the event.
 The festival includes such events as a river race, a basscatcher tournament, the Princess of Roses pageant, and various sports tournaments.

 During the winter in Orangeburg, more festivities get under way when raccoon hunters from throughout the Southeast gather for the Grand American Coon Hunt.
-Also on the "Top Twenty" list, the hunt, which takes place each year in early January, in the largest field trial for coon dogs in the United States and is a qualifying event for the World Coon Hunt.
+The hunt, which takes place each year in early January, in the largest field trial for coon dogs in the United States and is a qualifying event for the World Coon Hunt.